-Diarrhea is one thing a mother does not want to deal with during pregnancy but it can affect her health when not addressed promptly..
+Diarrhea is an unpleasant thing to deal with during pregnancy, but it can affect a woman's health when not addressed promptly.

 Definition of Diarrhea

 Diarrhea is when you have loose, watery stools usually occurring three or more times in one day usually lasting more than a day or two.